Focused landing pages are some of the best healthcare digital marketing tools for converting your website’s visitors into measurable leads.

-By enabling healthcare marketers to gather information and track behavior, landing pages are an integral step between making a consumer aware of your hospital’s brand and nurturing them to schedule an appointment.
+By enabling healthcare marketers to gather information and track behavior, landing pages bridge the gap between making consumers aware of your healthcare organization's brand and nurturing them to schedule an appointment.

-There are a lot of resources and best practices for landing pages in the B2C space where consumers are looking to purchase a specific product.
-However, health decisions are more complicated than simply weighing the pros and cons of quality and price.
-These decisions can involve higher emotion and increased risk; requiring more research and nurturing with relevant content than a traditional, ecommerce style landing page provides.
+While the e-commerce methodology yields results for purchasing tangible products, healthcare decision-making is riskier and more complicated than simply weighing the pros and cons of quality and price.
+These decisions can involve intense emotion and increased risk.
+Healthcare marketers need to provide more research and relevant content than a traditional, e-commerce style landing page to properly nurture potential patients.

-Landing Page Best Practices
+Healthcare Landing Page Best Practices

 - Avoid unnecessary content and be succinct.